mythril-forge/vanilla-spells/spells/level-2/alter-self.md

 ### Natural Weapons
 You grow claws, fangs, spines, horns, or a different natural weapon of your choice.
 Your unarmed strikes deal `1d6` bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose, and you are proficient with your unarmed strikes.
-Finally, the natural weapon is magic and you have a +1 bonus to the Attack and Damage Rolls you make using it.
+Finally, the natural weapon is magic and you have a `+1` bonus to the Attack &amp; Damage Rolls you make using it.

 ---